survivalizeed/Hgine/Examples/README.md

 All the objects used here won't be uploaded.
 Maybe later after i have finished the SaintsWoods project.

 #### Update:
-This code only works with the older version of the Hgine
+This code only works with the older version of the Hgine except from the code in the NewSource folder